 a Parable about Pricing

-Paris, France, 1948: A young woman strolls along a downtown street and notices a man busily sketching a bowl of fruit.
+Paris, France, 1948: A young woman strolls along a city street and notices a man busily sketching a bowl of fruit.
 She stops.

-"Will you sketch a portrait of me, for me to take to my father?
+"Will you sketch a portrait of me, to take to my father?
 I am on my way to him now.”

-The artist looks up from his drawing.
+The artist looks up from his drawing, smiling.
 “Yes.
 Have a seat.”

 Three minutes later, the man presents a portrait to the young woman.

 “It’s very good,” she says, not noticing the signature: Picasso.
 “How much do I owe you?”

 “Three thousand!” she exclaims.
 “But it only took you three minutes!”